decisionforce/CoPO/README.md

 cd copo
 python vis.py

 # In default, we provide you the CoPO population in Intersection environment.
-If you want to see others, try:
+# If you want to see others, try:
 python vis.py --env round --algo ippo

 # Or you can use the native renderer for 3D rendering:
+# (Press H to show helper message)
 python vis.py --env tollgate --algo cl --use_native_render
 ```

+We hope you enjoy the interesting behaviors learned by the agents in this work!
+Please feel free to contact us if you have any questions or suggestions!
 Thanks!!

-We hope you enjoy the interesting behaviors learned by the agents in this work!!
+## Citation

+Working in Progress.